-- 1. To enable WPA, WPA2, or WPA/WPA2, select either Enable WPA Only Wireless Security (enhanced), Enable WPA2 Only Wireless Security (enhanced), or Enable WPA/WPA2 Wireless Security (enhanced). - 2.
-Next to Cipher Type, select TKIP, AES, or Both. - 3.
+- 1. To enable Enable WPA/WPA2 Wireless Security (enhanced). - 2.
+Next to Cipher Type, select TKIP, AES, or AUTO. - 3.
 Next to PSK/EAP, select PSK. - 4.
 Next to Network Key, enter a passphrase.
 The key is an alpha-numeric password between 8 and 63 characters long.
-The password can include symbols (!?&) and spaces.
+The password can include symbols (!?\&\) and spaces.
 Make sure you enter this key exactly the same on all other wireless clients. - 5.
 Click Save Settings to save your settings.
-If you are configuring the router with a wireless adapter, you will lose connectivity until you enable WPA, WPA2, or WPA/WPA2 (whichever of the three options you have selected above) on your adapter and enter the same network key as you did on the router.
+If you are configuring the router with a wireless adapter, you will lose connectivity until you enable WPA/WPA2 (whichever of the three options you have selected above) on your adapter and enter the same network key as you did on the router.